 Friday 20 Novembertbc Hanger Farm, Totton, Southampton 023 8066 7274 www.totton.ac.uk/hanger-farm

 Friday 4 December 7.30pm Shelley Theatre, Boscombe, Dorset 01202 413 600 www.shelleytheatre.co.uk

 Saturday 5 December 2.30/7.30pm Shelley Theatre, Boscombe, Dorset 01202 413 600 www.shelleytheatre.co.uk

 Imagine you had to choose just one memory to take into eternity, and that you would re-live that treasured memory afresh, experiencing it as for the first time over and over and over.
 That is what four characters are urgedto do by a mysterious other – to a count of ‘100’!
 This singular decision turns out to be far more difficult than any can imagine.
 It challenges the way each have lived, loved, observed, and even valued life itself; there are implications none would have guessed.
 What memory would you choose?

 An imaginative, energetic approach to story-telling and a huge heart that will leave the audience buzzing with images, thoughts and questions.
-Written by Diene Petterle, Neil Monaghan and Christopher Heimann ‘100’ is an Edinburgh First winning production – realised anew by AsCend in collaboration with acclaimed director Peter John Cooper.
+Written by Diene Petterle, Neil Monaghan and Christopher Heimann ‘100’ is an Edinburgh First winning production.

 Directed by Jacqueline Avery and Peter John Cooper